 - NDMA may also be present in rubber, wastewater, and industrial byproducts, which could be harmful if consumed.

-Just because NDMA is found in several products that humans interact with on a regular basis does not mean that it should be considered harmless.
+Just because NDMA is found in several products that humans interact with regularly does not mean it should be considered harmless.

 As the World Health Organization (WHO) points out, NDMA generally enters drinking water sources by accident, usually as the result of: